 Concrete Block Insulation

 Concrete blocks are used to build home foundations and walls, and there are several ways to insulate them.
 If the cores aren’t filled with steel and concrete for structural reasons, they can be filled with insulation, which raises the average wall R-value.
-Field studies and computer simulations have shown, however, that core filling of any type offers little fuel savings, because heat is readily conducted through the solid parts of the walls such as block webs and mortar joints.
+Field studies and computer simulations have shown, however, that core filling of any type offers little fuel savings, because heat is readily conducted through the solid parts of the walls.

 It is more effective to install insulation over the surface of the blocks either on the exterior or interior of the foundation walls.
 Placing insulation on the exterior has the added advantage of containing the thermal mass of the blocks within the conditioned space, which can moderate indoor temperatures.